Unleash/unleash-client-dotnet/v5_MIGRATION_GUIDE.md

 The SDK now provides a `UnleashClient.ListKnownToggles` method, which will return a list of feature toggle names, their type and the project they're bound to.

+The client also no longer provides access to list the variants bound to a feature toggle through `UnleashClient.GetVariants`.
+We believe this was inappropriately leaking the internal abstractions out of the SDK but if you have a strong use case for this, please open an issue.

 ## Bootstrapping changes

 Due to the changes in the previous section, Bootstrapping classes are now required to return a `String` instead of a `FeatureToggleCollection`.
 The string should be a JSON string representing the response returned from your Unleash instance's api/client/features endpoint.
 In practice, that means if you previously had a `Read` method in your bootstrapping class like so: